Bible Study for New Believers: First Steps, Essential Doctrines, and a Growth Plan

 The good news is that the Bible does not require you to understand everything before you start.
 It asks for trust, honest seeking, and the willingness to keep reading.
 The understanding comes as you go.

-This guide is designed specifically for people who are new to Christian faith, either recently converted or newly serious about faith they grew up around but never really engaged.
-It covers what to read first, the essential doctrines you need to understand, and a practical plan for the first year of Bible study.
+This guide is for people who are new to Christian faith, whether you recently came to believe or grew up around faith and only now decided to take it seriously.
+It covers what to read first, the essential doctrines, the four habits that hold a new Christian's life together, and a practical plan for your first year.

 Illustration